-Thank you for that generous introduction.
-Good afternoon everyone, and thank you for the invitation to join you here today.
+Thank you for that generous introduction, and thank you for the invitation to join you here today.
 It’s a pleasure to be here and to share my thoughts on the prospects for the economy and the role of monetary policy going forward.
-But as you will hear in a minute, I am also interested in your thoughts on the state of the economy and on your questions about Federal Reserve policy.
+But as you will hear in a minute, I am also interested in your thoughts on the state of the economy and in your questions about Federal Reserve policy.
 So I look forward to our discussion following my talk.

 In my remarks today, I’ll first provide some background about the Federal Reserve.
 I’ll then describe the current stance of monetary policy.
 I’ll discuss the macroeconomic outlook for the next couple of years implied by that monetary policy stance.
 Finally, I’ll offer my assessment of the appropriateness of monetary policy in light of that outlook.

 But first—a disclaimer.
-As you will hear shortly, I’m one of the 19 people who have the privilege and honor to participate in the meetings of what’s called the Federal Open Market Committee.
+I’m one of the 19 people who have the privilege and honor to participate in the meetings of what’s called the Federal Open Market Committee.
 FOMC meetings shape the course of monetary policy in the United States.
 But it’s very important to understand that my remarks today are only my views and not necessarily those of any other FOMC participant.

 Federal Reserve Structure

 Let me begin with some basics about the Federal Reserve System.
-I like to tell people that the Fed is a uniquely American institution.
-What do I mean by that?
-Well, relative to its counterparts around the world, the U.S. central bank is highly decentralized.
 The Federal Reserve Bank of Minneapolis is one of 12 regional Reserve banks that, along with the Board of Governors in Washington, D.C., make up the Federal Reserve System.
 Our bank represents the ninth of the 12 Federal Reserve districts and includes Montana, the Dakotas, Minnesota, northwestern Wisconsin and the Upper Peninsula of Michigan.

 Eight times per year, the Federal Open Market Committee—the FOMC—meets to set the path of short-term interest rates over the next six to seven weeks.
 All 12 presidents of the various regional Federal Reserve banks—including me—and the seven governors of the Federal Reserve Board contribute to these deliberations.
 However, the Committee itself consists only of the governors, the president of the Federal Reserve Bank of New York and a rotating group of four other presidents.
 I won’t be on the Committee in 2013, but will be next year.
 In this way, the structure of the FOMC mirrors the federalist structure of our government, because representatives from different regions of the country—the various presidents—have input into FOMC deliberations.

 Congress requires the FOMC to make monetary policy so as to fulfill two mandates: promote price stability and promote maximum employment.
-It should be clear that these are both Main Street objectives.
 Promoting maximum employment means that the Fed is charged with doing what it can to ensure that Americans who want to work can do so.
 Promoting price stability means that the Federal Reserve is charged with keeping inflation close to a pre-specified target.
 Price stability ensures that, when people write contracts in terms of dollars like student loans or annuities, they can have certainty about what those dollars will be able to buy in the future.

 Now, in describing price stability, I’ve made reference to a pre-specified target for inflation.
 I haven’t said what the pre-specified inflation target is.
 In choosing its inflation target, the FOMC weighed the costs of overly high inflation against the need to guard against potentially destructive deflationary spirals.
 This assessment has led the FOMC to choose an inflation target of 2 percent.
 Similarly, most central banks around the world have opted for a low but still positive inflation target.